ecrum19/Phage-Host_Codon_Compatibility/README.md

 Below are the output files (in order of production by the pipeline)

 **Intermediate Files:**
-* If Accession input is used (for phage and/or bacteria):
-    * Input_Accession.fasta -- CDS fasta file created from GenBank record
+* Input_Accession.fasta -- (Only produced if accession is used) CDS fasta file created from GenBank record
 * phageGeneCodons.txt -- Codon frequencies for every phage gene from CDS fasta (either inputted or created from provided accession)
 * matches -- BLASTx hits returned by DIAMOND (bacterial CDSs as query, provided db of known HEG proteins as subject)
     * Format of file: stitle bitscore qtitle